sematext/docs/docs/logagent/plugins.md

 ## Logagent plugins

-The architecture of logagent is modular and each input or output module is implemented as plugin for the logagent framework.
-Plugins are loaded on demand depending on the configurations.
+Logagent features a modular architecture.
+Each input or output module is implemented as a plugin for the Logagent framework.
+Plugins are loaded on demand as declared in the configuration file.

 ### How plugins work

 - Logagent checks the configuration file for properties with a "module" key for the nodejs module name.
-External plugins needs to be installed via npm.
+External plugins need to be installed via npm.
-- Plugins are initialized with the logagent configuration from (command line arguments + configuration file) and the event emitter for logagent.
+- Plugins are initialized with the Logagent configuration (from command line arguments + configuration file) and the event emitter for Logagent.
 Plugins should provide a start and stop method.
-- Input plugins read data from a data source and emit events to logagent event emitter.
-  This events have the identifier "data.raw" and 2 parameters:
+- Input plugins read data from a data source and emit events to the Logagent event emitter. hese events have the identifier "data.raw" and 2 parameters:
   - data - data read from a data source
   - context - an object with meta data e.g. {sourceName: '/var/log/httpd/access.log'}
     The "context" helps other plugins to process the data coreectly, e.g. to handle multiple open files.